Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 UMBI coverage pays for medical expenses, lost wages, pain and suffering, and funeral costs for you and your passengers when hit by an uninsured driver.
 Unlike medical payments coverage, UMBI typically has no deductible and covers a broader range of damages including pain and suffering.

 This coverage extends to hit-and-run accidents where the driver cannot be identified, as well as situations where you're struck as a pedestrian by an uninsured motorist.
-Coverage limits typically mirror your liability car insurance explained coverage costs amounts, such as $100,000 per person and $300,000 per accident.
+Coverage limits typically mirror your bodily injury liability coverage amounts, such as $100,000 per person and $300,000 per accident.

 UMPD: Uninsured Motorist Property Damage

 UMPD coverage specifically pays for repairs to your vehicle when an uninsured driver damages your car.
-This coverage differs from collision insurance explained what it covers in that it only applies when the at-fault driver has no insurance.
+This coverage differs from collision insurance in that it only applies when the at-fault driver has no insurance.

 UMPD Coverage